nwaeme-olise/Mobile-CV/README.md

 # Mobile-CV

-A native Android app that displays the user's CV digitally.
+A native Android app that displays the user's CV and also allows the user to edit the details.

 # App Description